dwojciec/ocp-pulumi/README.md

 # ocp-pulumi
 Pulimi's Infrastructure as Code.

-Create a VPN connection to Azure VNET
+# Create a VPN connection to Azure VNET

-Create a VM to create a Local Container Registry.
+This example deploys VPN connection to Azure VNET and create a VM to use it as Local Container Registry.

 ## Prerequisites